Coronavirus: Effects on examinations

 If you belong to an at-risk group, you must provide a medical certificate proving that this is the case.
 The medical certificate is only required to confirm that you belong to an at-risk group.
 It does not need to include a diagnosis and/or description of symptoms.
 The medical certificate must be shown but not submitted to the examiner.

-If you are diagnosed with Covid-19 within 14 days of taking an examination, you must notify the examination officer immediately via e-mail.
-He or she will then inform the Examinations Office.
+Students diagnosed with Covid-19 within 14 days of taking an examination must notify the examination officer or Occupational Safety immediately via e-mail (firstname.lastname@example.org).
+They will then inform the Examinations Office.

 - Students can withdraw from an examination by not attending.